gianni-rosato/svt-av1-psy/Docs/svt-av1_encoder_user_guide.md

 is set, then aq-mode will be forced to 2, however, if `-q`/`--qp` is set, then the encoder will use whatever is set for aq-mode.

-If a qp/crf value is not specified, a default value is assigned (50).
+If a qp/crf value is not specified, a default value is assigned (35).

-For example, the following command encodes 100 frames of the YUV video sequence into the bin bit stream file.
-The picture is 1920 luma pixels wide and 1080 pixels high using the `Sample.cfg` configuration.
-The QP equals 30 and the md5 checksum is not included in the bit stream.

-`SvtAv1EncApp.exe -c Sample.cfg -i CrowdRun_1920x1080.yuv -w 1920 -h 1080 -n
-100 -q 30 --keyint 240 -b CrowdRun_1920x1080_qp30.bin`

-It should be noted that not all the encoder parameters present in the `Sample.cfg` can be changed using the command line.

 ### Sample command lines